missing-semester-cn/missing-semester-cn.github.io/_2020/debugging-profiling.md

     get_urls()
 ```

-If we ran it thorugh Python's `cProfile` profiler we get over 2500 lines of output and even with sorting it is hard to understand where the time is being spent.
-A quick run with [`line_profiler`](https://github.com/rkern/line_profiler) shows the time taken per line.
+If we used Python's `cProfile` profiler we'd get over 2500 lines of output, and even with sorting it'd be hard to understand where the time is being spent.
+A quick run with [`line_profiler`](https://github.com/rkern/line_profiler) shows the time taken per line:

 ```bash
 $ kernprof -l -v a.py